 Sally is a New York State Family Development Credential in 1999 and completed certification as a National Certified ROMA Trainer in 2012.
 Sally is a member of the Nationally Certified ROMA Peer to Peer Trainer Program.

 Sally currently serves on the Clinton County Housing Coalition, Volunteer Organization Active in Disaster (VOAD) Board of Directors, Salvation Army Advisory Board and the Clinton County Health Department Action for Health Committee.

 “Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.” – Albert Einstein

 Julie began her career with JCEO in October of 2000 when she joined the Head Start staff as a Family Worker for the Cumberland Head and Beekmantown Centers.
 In late 2001 she was promoted to the position of Senior Outreach Program Coordinator, a position she held for seven years.
 In 2008, Julie was promoted to Senior Outreach Program Director where she is responsible for all of JCEO’s Senior Outreach services.

 Julie takes an active role in the community by serving on the many senior service committees such as: Community Care Partners; Action to Health; the Senior Celebration Planning Committee; and, the Stop Domestic Violence Task Force.
 Julie also serves on the Lake Forest Senior Living Community Board of Directors.
 She is a past Event Chair of the American Cancer Society Relay for Life of Plattsburgh and currently serves on their planning committee.

-Megan Tedford, Development Specialist
+Megan Tedford, Development Director

 “He rises by lifting others.” – Robert G. Ingersoll